Beylik of Constantine: Population

 The Beylik of Constantine was the most populated of three Beylik of the Regency, it brought together nearly two-thirds of the Algerian population.

 The tribes and families of large tents, allied with the authorities, shared power through a game of balance, symbolized by the investiture with a caftan that the tribal chiefs received after the Bey.
 In Constantine, the city notables took an active part in the management of affairs and owned large agricultural land in the cereal crown around the city.

 The rural populations were divided into arch (tribes), made up of kharouba (fractions of tribes) which were subdivided into douars.
 The Zouaoua and Ferdjioua tribes and other mountain populations escaped the authority of the Bey.
 Several tribes had a nomadic or semi-nomadic culture in the south, which constituted the most important part of the Beylik, including the Haraktas, the Seghnia, and the Oulad Sultan.

 Among the important tribes of the western region, we could distinguish the Telaghma, the Oulad Abdenour, the Amar Gheraba and the Medjana, guardians of the Bibans.
 East of Constantine, we could have found the Oulad Zenati, the Hanancha, the Nementcha and the Amar Cheraga.

-The Turkish ethnic element played only a negligible role, the number of Turks who were installed there always remained very small: the permanent garrison of the province comprised only 300 men.
-They were mainly present in Constantine and in the garrison towns, it was the same as the Kouloughlis.
-A Jewish population was also noted in the towns of the Beylik.
+The Turkish ethnic element played only a negligible role, the number of Turks there always remained very small: the permanent garrison of the province comprised only 300 men.
+They were mainly present in Constantine and in the garrison towns, it was the same as the kouloughlis.
+A Jewish population was also noted in the towns of the beylik.

 At the beginning of the nineteenth century, Constantine had between 25 and 30,000 inhabitants, alongside the indigenous population of urban origin known as Hadar, the city attracted populations from the interior of Algeria, known as barrâniyya, composed mainly of Kabyles and Biskris.
 Annaba was one of the cities of the pre-colonial era with a population of over 10,000 inhabitants, the other cities having only a smaller population.

 Geography

-The province of Constantine had a vast territory, it was bounded on the north by the Mediterranean, and on the south by the Saharan desert, on the east by the Regency of Tunis and on the west by the Beylik of Titteri, separated by the chain of Bibans in the northern part of their frontier from the Kabyle Kingdoms of Ait Abbas and Kuku.
+The province of Constantine had a vast territory.
+It was bounded on the north by the Mediterranean, and on the south by the Saharan desert, on the east by the Regency of Tunis and on the west by the Beylik of Titteri, separated by the chain of Bibans in the northern part of their frontier from the Kabyle Kingdoms of Ait Abbas and Kuku.

 It measured approximately 430 km in its greatest length and 330 km in average width.
 The coast of the province, from Béjaïa to Annaba, is mountainous.

 Constantine, the seat of the Beylik, was the most important city, followed by Annaba, the other cities were Jijel, Collo, Béjaïa, Mila, M'Sila, Tebessa and Biskra.